Field Diagnosis: Developing Female Entrepreneurship in the Wilaya of Sétif

 4th activity: Seminar intended to analyse the conclusions of the previous workshops

-Led by Mr. Bachir ACHACHE, a marketing and international trade consultant, it was able to draw
+Led by Mr. Bachir ACHACHE, a marketing and international trade consultant, it was able to draw the following conclusions:

 • Concerning the constraints and obstacles in the food processing sector: